 - Select "Search Geoplatform",

-- Type in keywords to query the entry "power plants and neighboring communities", and
+- Type in keywords to query the entry such as "power plants and neighboring communities" (with quotations),

 More information can also be found on the Frequent Questions about Power Plants and Neighboring Communities page and in the Power Plants and Neighboring Communities Webinar.